Querétaro – A City of History, Prosperity, and Wonder

 The city of Queretaro is located right in the middle of Mexico.
 From the Laredo, TX border, it’s about 920 Km (570 Miles) due south.
 It’s only 67Km southeast of San Miguel de Allende.
 At only 220 Km to the southeast is Mexico City.
 Guadalajara is only 350 Km due west.

-Querétaro also serves as the gateway for the Sierra Gorda mountain range and the charming town of Xilitla which features the Jardin de Surrealist Edward James.
+Querétaro also serves as the gateway for the Sierra Gorda mountain range and the charming Pueblos Magicos of Bernal and Xilitla.
+Xilitla, in particular, features Las Pozas and the Jardin de Surrealist Edward James.
 Wineries, Mountains, and Mining all make up the surrounding region.

 Mexican Insurance Store is the one-stop site to compare seven quality policies and choose the best one for you and your budget.
 Mexican Insurance Store is the #1 provider of Mexican Insurance in the 3rd most populous metropolitan area in California.